borisdayma/Lyft-Perception-Challenge/README.md

 - [Dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) layers are used after every convolution except for the last layer to help generalize the network ;

-- [ELU functions](https://arxiv.org/pdf/1511.07289.pdf) are used instead of the traditional ReLU functions to avoid having too many "dead" neurons during training ;
+- [ELU functions](https://arxiv.org/pdf/1511.07289.pdf) are used instead of the traditional ReLU functions to avoid having too many "dead" neurons during training.

 For semantic segmentation, it is usually preferable to apply a sigmoid instead of softmax (more common for classification problems).
 In this particular case, we output 2 different classes representing the probability of the pixel belonging to a car or road.